On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-If $X$ is negative definite, all inequalities above apply to $X\# \cp$ with the genus zero exceptional sphere; in this case, $\mathcal{L}$ is the lattice of $X$.
-The vanishing of the left side of either inequality forces $\mathcal{L}$ to be diagonal, implying Donaldson's diagonalization theorem \cite{d-connections} under some hypothesis on the 2-torsion of $X$.
-In fact, the term $m(\mathcal{L})$, which also vanishes if and only if $\mathcal{L}$ is diagonal (see Prop. \ref{prop:diag}), essentially appears in Fintushel and Stern's proof of Donaldson's theorem \cite{fsdiag}.\\
+If $X$ is negative definite, the inequality above applies to $X\# \cp$ with the genus zero exceptional sphere; in this case, $\mathcal{L}$ is the lattice of $X$.
+The vanishing of the left side of the inequality forces $\mathcal{L}$ to be diagonal, implying Donaldson's diagonalization theorem \cite{d-connections} assuming that $X$ has no $2$-torsion in its homology.
+In fact, $m(\mathcal{L})$, which also vanishes if and only if $\mathcal{L}$ is diagonal (see Prop. \ref{prop:diag}), essentially appears in Fintushel and Stern's proof of Donaldson's theorem \cite{fsdiag}.\\